vugu/vugu/README.md

 * Template compliation - to Go source DONE
 * Static HTML output DONE
-* Data binding - simple observer pattern, prefer clarity and simplicity over magicness
+* Data hashing DONE
-* CSS for templates (scoped? see what Vue does)
+* CSS for templates DONE
 * Component functionality
 * DOM syncing - can be naive at first and then get fancier with optimizations later